Chinese Dishes — History, Development, Culture, Names, and Facts

 Hundreds of types of meat sauces were important dishes for royals and nobles to eat together with staple food.

-The ruling class could eat meat as often as they wanted; hence they were also called "Meat Eaters" to represent their privileges and responsibilities.
+Hence they were also called "Meat Eaters" to represent their privileges and responsibilities.

 Eight Main Dishes of the Kings of Zhou (Zhou Tianzi Bazhen), Including Staple Food, Meat Sauce, and Meat, Picture from Honghu Tongshu.

-As for civilians, grain and beans were their primary staple food, with local vegetables being their main dishes.
 Meanwhile, meat dishes were luxurious and only for important festivals such as Chinese New Year, or they got lucky in hunting.

 Ancient Dish the Bean Rice (Dou Fan)